simgrid/simgrid/docs/source/Installing_SimGrid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The best solution to get SimGrid working on windows is to install the Ubuntu subsystem of Windows 10.
-All of SimGrid (but the model checker) works in this setting.
+All of SimGrid (but the liveness model checker) works in this setting.
 Native builds never really worked, and they are disabled starting with SimGrid v3.33.